Audicom

-Audicom was the first system in the world to record and play audio from a PC computer, beginning in 1988 the era of digital recording that would eliminate recorders from magnetic and cassette tape used for half a century.
+Audicom was the first system to record and play broadcast-quality audio from an IBM-compatible personal computer, beginning in 1988 the era of digital recording that would eventually eliminate magnetic tape recording used previously for half a century.

 Invention

 This technology was created in Argentina by a group of engineers led by Oscar Bonello, professor at the University of Buenos Aires, who began in 1982 to develop the idea of the digital recording on hard disk.

 This invention has changed the way we today record and reproduce sound or listen to it via streaming.

 The Audicom required the creation of a data compression technology that could reduce the size of digital audio files.
 This technology now named Perceptual Coding is the core of all the systems that we use every day to hear music using audio streaming.
 From his experience in the field of Psychoacoustics, Bonello considered that the solution to reduce digital data would be to transmit only a small fraction of it, selected to achieve masking of critical ear bands prevent noticing the absence of the missing information.
 This is a property of the human ear, known for many years, but without practical applications and which was used for the first time in this field.

 This idea was the forerunner of other forms of compression that appeared later such as MP3, AAC, Opus, etc. that were based exactly on the same principle of psychoacoustics.

 It was also necessary to invent the world's first audio card to be able to faithfully record and reproduce audio in the 20 Hz to 20,000 Hz range.

 The development team included several engineers, including Ricardo Sidoti and Elio Demaria, who made the hardware including the programmable logic gates.
 In turn, the driver and the user application were developed by Gustavo Pesci.